KHRISTMAE/VALID8/README.md

 - I want to send email notifications or reminders to registered students about the event.

 **As an Administrator:**
-- I want to manage user accounts for students, SSG officer, and event organizers.
+- I want to manage user accounts for students, Student officer, and event organizers.
 - I want to oversee all events created within the system and review flagged attendance issues so that attendance accuracy is maintained.
 - I want to set permissions and access levels for different users.
 - I want to generate comprehensive reports on attendance data across all events.